Just Checking: Information Seeking, Trust and AI

 Sun et al. (2025) used eye-tracking, ECG, skin conductance and temperature sensors to measure physiological responses to health information.
 Machine learning models trained on these signals could predict whether someone trusted the information with 73% accuracy.
 They also found these responses could identify whether someone identified the content as AI or human-generated with 65% accuracy.

-These numbers are specific to their lab setting and need validation in real-world contexts, but they point to something important: our bodies respond to credibility cues before our conscious minds catch up.
+These numbers are specific to their lab setting and need validation in real-world contexts, but they suggest our bodies respond to credibility cues before our conscious minds catch up.
 Trust operates at multiple levels simultaneously, beyond just cognition.
 Interface design, credibility rules we’ve carried over from other contexts and unconscious physiological responses are all shaping whether we believe what we’re reading.

 The Problem With Saying ‘I Don’t Know’